ADGEfficiency/adgefficiency.github.io/_drafts/2029-10-26-four-deep-learning-layers.md

 ```

-A finally technicality - often the keys and values are the same.
-This simply means that you compare your query with the keys (as normal), and then use those keys after computing the alignment.

-To summarize:

-- query = what we are looking for
-- key = what we compare the query with
-- value = what we place attention over

 ## Attention mechanisms

+Above we pointed out that an attention layer involves three steps:
+1. alignment based on similarity
+2. softmax to create attention weights
+3. choosing values based on attention

+The second & third steps are common to all attention layers - the differences all occur in the first step - how the alignment is done.

-We will briefly look at tow - Additive Attention and Dot-Product Attention.
+We will briefly look at t - Additive Attention and Dot-Product Attention.

 ### Additive Attention

-The first use of attention (known as Bahdanau or Additive Attention) addressed on the of the limitations of the seq2seq (sequence to sequence) model that was previously the state of the art in machine translation.
+This first use of attention (known as Bahdanau or Additive Attention) addressed on the of the limitations of the seq2seq (sequence to sequence) model that was previously the state of the art in machine translation.

 As explained in the LSTM section, the basic process in a seq2seq model is to encode the source sentence into a fixed length context vector.
 The issue is with all of the infomation from the encoder passing through the fixed length context vector.